 “We are pleased that Tim and the board have exhibited the ‘opportunistic’ and ‘aggressive’ approach to share repurchases that we hoped to instill with our proposal,” Icahn wrote in an open letter to Apple’s shareholders.
 He also said he is excited about Cook’s pledge to release new products this year that will expand Apple’s line-up beyond smartphones, tablets and personal computers.

-Apple’s stock gained $9.31, or nearly 2 percent, to close at $528.99.
+Apple’s stock gained $9.46, or nearly 2 percent, to $529.14 in afternoon trading.
 The stock remains about 25 percent below its peak reached in September 2012.
 Investors are fretting about Apple’s slowing growth amid tougher competition in the mobile device market.

 Icahn is ending his crusade after months of railing against Apple’s eight-member board in television interviews and posts on his Twitter account.

-The barbs didn’t seem to be winning Icahn many allies.
+The barbs didn’t seem to be winning Icahn’s many allies.

 New York City Comptroller Scott M. Stringer, who manages pension funds that own 2.5 billion Apple shares, joined in the criticism of Icahn in a Monday letter to the company’s stockholders.